our daughter

 In Fact

-You're better off than the recently divorced moms (and dads).
+single parenting You're better off than the recently divorced moms (and dads).
 After the trauma of a divorce, these parents are likely to lose crucial support during the painful breakup, something that can be devastating to their children.
 One of the advantages of single parenting from the start - as opposed to becoming a single parent through divorce - is your social capital isn't going anywhere.

 Income Level

-filing mama's shoes Another crucial factor in raising a happy, successful child is your income level.
+Another crucial factor in raising a happy, successful child is your income level.
 One of the advantages of single parenting through adoption is income level usually isn't an issue with a single mom or dad who is looking to adopt a child.
 After all, if you can afford an adoption - especially an international adoption - you can afford raising a child.

 Those parents who wind up parenting on their own through divorce or an unwanted pregnancy also typically have a much lower income, leaving their children at a distinct disadvantage.